 - Be a registered nurse; and

-- Fulfil the English Language Proficiency Requirement stipulated by the Graduate School of CUHK (please visit https://www.gs.cuhk.edu.hk/admissions/admissions/requirements for details).
+- Fulfil the English Language and other requirement stipulated by the Graduate School of CUHK (please visit https://www.gs.cuhk.edu.hk/admissions/admissions/requirements for details); and

 HK$4,350 per unit (subject to adjustment)